HemaKavuri/Chicago_Taxi_Trips/EDA/Readme.md

 Trip fare has more values under 100 so i have considered remaining values as an outlier and eliminated them.

 I have observed the minimun fare of the trip as 0, still i considered it because their may be internal reasons like by applying coupons, or some taxis have first ride options so it might be in that case.

+### Future Work
+I will be using this dataset for modeling.
+In future work i will be creating pipeline for both numerical and categorical.
+Using this modeling i will be predicting my target variable.